mnishanth02/waybinder/server/routes/journey/implementation-plan.md

 - Forbidden access returns a 403 status code
 - Bad requests return a 400 status code

+## Field Descriptions

+- **buddyIds**: An array of user IDs representing registered users who are tagged as buddies for the journey.
+These users are part of the platform.
+- **memberNames**: An array of plain text names representing people who are part of the journey but may not be registered on the platform.

 ## UI Integration Guidelines

 When building the UI for journeys, consider the following: